 \section{Measured Example for Bistatic Joint Range-Doppler Estimation}

 [1]{ \tikz[baseline]{\node[draw, ellipse, thick, inner sep=1pt, anchor=base] {#1};} }

-Here we will shortly review of a dual link ISAC demonstration by a channel sounding experiment on the Campus of TU Ilmenau.
+Here we will shortly review a dual link \gls{isac} demonstration by a channel sounding experiment on the campus of TU Ilmenau.
 The setup is shown in \Cref{fig:meas-setup}.
-The ISAC network consisted on three stationary radio nodes, two Rx and one Tx, mounted on three cars.
+The \gls{isac} network consisted of three stationary radio nodes, two Rx and one Tx, mounted on three cars.
 The target car was moving.
-The ISAC radio nodes were emulated by Universal Software Radio Peripheral (USRP) X310.
+The \gls{isac} radio nodes were emulated by \gls{usrp} X310.
 The \SI{33}{\dBm} output power transmit signal was a periodically repeated multisine at \SI{5.2}{\GHz}, bandwidth \SI{80}{\MHz}, period \SI{3.2}{\micro\second}, uniform carrier magnitude, phase optimized for minimum peak to average power ratio.
-Since the multisine was periodically repeated, a cyclic prefix is not necessary to ensure leakage free FFT processing.
-The transmitted waveform was a priori known at the receivers for matched filter reception, respectively correlation, and the three radio nodes were synchronized by a GPSDO.
-The recorded \gls{pdp} (which is the, the magnitude squared CIR) at Rx1 is shown in \Cref{fig:measRx1-1} recorded along a slow time interval of $\approx$~\SI{50}{\ms}.
-The PDP sequence shows a stable strong LOS signal at \SI{63}{\ns}.
+Since the multisine was periodically repeated, a cyclic prefix is not necessary to ensure leakage-free \gls{fft} processing.
+The transmitted waveform was a priori known at the receivers for matched filter reception, respectively correlation, and the three radio nodes were synchronized by a \gls{gpsdo}.
+The recorded \gls{pdp} (which is the magnitude squared \gls{cir}) at Rx1 is shown in \Cref{fig:measRx1-1} recorded along a slow time interval of $\approx$~\SI{50}{\ms}.
+The \gls{pdp} sequence shows a stable, strong \gls{los} signal at \SI{63}{\ns}.
 Another strong reflection is visible at $\approx$~\SI{200}{\ns}.
 This is clutter and seems to result from scattering on one wall of the buildings on either side.
-The target echo is almost invisible since it masked by the clutter.
+The target echo is almost invisible since it is masked by the clutter.